SITA (business services company): Subsidiaries

 CHAMP became a fully owned SITA subsidiary at the start of 2022, as an IT company working solely in the air cargo industry, providing services for carriers and distributors.
 In November 2011, CHAMP acquired TRAXON Europe, an electronic air cargo company, in order to prepare for new International Air Transport Association (IATA) initiatives such as IATA e-freight and Cargo iQ.

-In July, 2020, TAP Air Cargo implemented the CHAMP API to further enrich its customer applications.
-On December 1, 2020, this solution was adopted by Japan Airlines to its cargo management system.